Skip to navigation Skip to content

 Scotland UK

-Lucinda graduated in 1998 from Wye College University of London with a BSc (Hons) in Plant Sciences and has since worked in several commercial settings including novel fungicide testing (broadleaf crops), plant pathology field trials (cereals), and high throughput microsatellite selection of new wheat varieties.
+Lucinda graduated in 1998 from Wye College University of London with a BSc (Hons) in Plant Sciences and worked in several commercial settings including novel fungicide testing (broadleaf crops), plant pathology field trials (cereals), and high throughput microsatellite selection of new wheat varieties.

 Current research interests

-• Flows of Antimicrobial resistance (AMR) and pathogens through environment to food chain.
+• JHI-B6-1 (RESAS): ‘Flows of antimicrobial resistance and pathogens through the environment to the food chain’ 2022-2027

 Past research